 Confidence: feeling good about their new ability to make a flower arrangement, confident in their ability to do something that can make others smile

 - the contrast of one color against another

-- pouring the water from pitcher to vase
+- pouring the water from the pitcher into the vase

-The gathering of flowers is an wonderful experience in itself and is best shared by a close loved one, when possible, the first time.
+The gathering of flowers is a wonderful experience in itself and is best shared by a close loved one, when possible, for the first time.

 Montessori flower arranging supplies: